The 6 Steps for Smoothly Beaching a Pontoon Boat

 6. Add fenders if necessary

 Sometimes you just want to spend a day visiting your boating friends and neighbors on the communal island.
-If your island is anything like my island, it gets overcrowded real quick on a nice summer day.
+If your island is anything like mine, it gets overcrowded quickly on a nice summer day.
 When this happens, boats squeeze in tight like sardines.
 If it gets overcrowded, toss and clip a few fenders over your square rails to feel at ease.

-It's important to choose the correct pontoon fenders or you could find yourself having to constantly readjust along the pontoon's side, or worse, find yourself standing between them to prevent a game of bumper boats.
-Not as fun as it sounds and very dangerous!
+It's important to choose the correct pontoon fenders.
+Otherwise, you could find yourself constantly readingjusting along the pontoon's side, or worse, standing between them to prevent a game of bumper boats.
+It's not as fun as it sounds, and is, in fact, very dangerous!

 Check out Taylor Made, which offers some specialized pontoon fenders (check price on Amazon) and even clips to fit pontoon square rails (check price on Amazon).